NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

 Under Targeted Fixes:

-- Click "Promote all suggested synonyms and transforms" to write:
+- Click "Promote all suggested synonyms and transforms to schema truth" to write:
-  - `docs/memory_synonyms.json`: learned synonyms by canonical key
+  - Header synonyms into each canonical entry's `synonyms` array in `docs/schema_truth_source.json`
-  - `docs/cleaning_pack.json`:
-    - `promoted_synonyms`: the same synonyms for quick reuse
-    - `value_transforms`: per-column pattern→suggest mappings derived from issues

-These files are loaded on startup and merged into mapping logic.
+  - Value transforms into the top-level `value_transforms` object in `docs/schema_truth_source.json`

 ### Environment & Logging